singh-man/books/crackingTheCoding/17_hard.md

 51	char[] extract(char[] array, int start,  int end)  {/* same */}
 ```

-This solution takes 0(N) time, where N is size of the array.
+This solution takes O(N) time, where N is size of the array.

 **17.6    Count  of 2s:** Write a method to count the  number of 2s that appear in all the  numbers between O and  n (inclusive).